jdoleary/Spellmasons/docs/TasksCurrent.md

 # Nov Week 4
-    - make ghost archer whose arrows pierce
+    - allow shield to stack, but make the mana scale alot
     - Make gameplay video with Brad, add it to Steam and YouTube
         - Bugs
         - Send out Demo